luoqin219/my-weird-life/笔记/Positive Psychology_Harvard.md

 *Tal telling his story pursuing Rena with funny BGM : ))))*

 "And though I had very high expectations, and though I envisioned success.
 I closed my eyes and I saw myself succeeding.
 She was not interested.
 She didn't want me.
 Now when my mother told me she believed in it.
-She told me 'you are a big find'. (a joke i could 100% sure I understand right away without doing research) But it didn't work.
-And again, don't get my wrong.
+She told me 'you are a big find'. (a joke i couldn't be 100% sure I understand right away without doing research) But it didn't work.
+And again, don't get me wrong.
 I'm very grateful to my mom.
 I literally had 24/7 Marva Collins in my house.
 I owe so much to my mom.
 However, in this case, it probably was not the realistic belief.
 How do we identify what is realistic and what is not?"

-##### Connection between postive thinking and reality
+#### Connection between postive thinking and reality

 The Stockdale paradox - finding the tension, reconciling the tension.
 People survived in harsh prisoning had two characteristics: 1) they believe that they would get out, they have faith that one day they would be free; 2) they have realistic beliefs and evaluation of the situation.